France’s March 2026 B2B e-invoicing launch sees a special role for independent e-invoicing agents – PDP’s

 - Directly to the Direction Générale des Finances Publiques via the portail public de facturation (PPF), a free, public e-invoicing portal; or

-- Use certified agents, Partner Dematerlialisation Platforms (PDP).
+- Use certified agents, Partner Dematerlialisation Platforms (PDP), who will be vetted and licensed in 2025

 The role of French e-invoicing PDP’s